• Search

 The novel and the film adaptation inevitably lead us to the biblical Adam and Eve.
 There is even an analog of the Forbidden Fruit here – dangerous berries that Richard and Emmeline will use in the finale and, according to one version, will not die but enter the civilized world.

-In one of the episodes, we can see that Emmeline cannot usually cope without the help of Richard – neither build a shack nor get bananas.
+In 2022, an excessive romanticization of relationships and a clearly defined patriarchal model of the existence of a man and a woman isolated from society may cause bewilderment.
+In one of the episodes, we can see that Emmeline cannot usually cope without the help of Richard – neither building a shack nor getting bananas.
 But it was a typical story for the 80s of the last century.

 Even such an essential aspect as pregnancy, the film’s authors leveled to a two-minute groan of the heroine Shields: a baby appears out of nowhere after a few seconds; Emmeline, who survived the birth, cheerfully walks around the island as if nothing had happened.